 ** “Entangled with You”

 Quite frankly, this may be the best web series I’ve ever seen.
-Not only does it have a well-developed plot, it’s hilarious!
+Not only does it have a well-developed plot, but it’s also hilarious!
 Furthermore, the characters are believable and you truly become invested.
 I was so excited when I stumbled upon it that I just had to share.

-** “Girls Just Don’t Do That”
+** “Girls Just Don’t Do That

 I’m on my first episode, but I can say that I’m interested enough to continue on to episode two.
 There are multiple storylines, some better than others.
 My favorite storyline currently is the lesbian couple with a very dysfunctional relationship.
 Can’t wait to see what happens in episode two.